March 25, 2016

 - Plunger and Elbow Grease: Your regular kitchen or bathroom plunger could be just what you need to clear a clogged drain.
 Understand the difference between sink and commode plungers.
 A sink plunger is the kind with a flat bottom.
 It creates a tight seal around the sink drain and a little effort should unclog most common household drains.
 A commode plunger comes equipped with a protruding flange that creates an airtight seal in your commode.
 Combined with a little elbow grease, this should suffice for most common toilet clogs.

 - Liquid Dishwashing Detergent: Simple, grease-fighting, liquid dishwashing detergent can help unclog a sluggish drain.
-We’re talking about liquid dishWASHING, not powdered, automatic dishWASHER detergent.
+We’re talking about liquid dishwashing, not powdered, automatic dishwasher detergent.
 Clogged toilet?
 Pour about 1/4 cup of dishwashing detergent in the bowl.
 Let it sit for 15 minutes, then chase it down with hot water.
 Is the clog in a sink?
 Use 1/2 cup of dishwashing liquid and the same hot water flush to clear your drain.
 Dishwashing detergent acts as a lubricant and attacks greasy residue with gusto.

 Most homeowners can use these simple solutions to manage their drains.
-If you need more advanced help or have a stubborn or completely blocked drain, call our professional technicians.
+If you need more advanced help or have a stubborn or completely blocked drain, call our professional plumbers.
 Drain cleaning in Anaheim, CA is our specialty.
 We’ll have you up and running in no time.